 - Make disk drive space available for another logical drive. - Make a global hot spare into a dedicated hot spare. - Remove the 'hot spare' designation from a disk drive that is no longer being used as a hot spare.
-(When a hot spare is built into a logical drive after a disk drive failure, it retains its 'hot spare'
+(When a hot spare is built into a logical drive after a disk drive failure, it retains its 'hot spare' designation even though it can no longer protect the logical drives it's assigned to.
+See Recovering from a Disk Drive Failure on page 111.

-designation even though it can no longer protect the logical drives it's assigned to.
-See Recovering from a Disk Drive Failure on page 109.
+To delete a global hot spare:

-- To delete a global hot spare: - 1.
-In the Enterprise View, select a controller then, in the Physical Devices tree, select the hot spare itself. - 2.
-On the ribbon, in the Physical Disk group, click Unassign Spare.
+- 1. In the Enterprise View, select a controller then, in the Physical Devices tree, select a hot spare drive. - 2.
+On the ribbon, in the Physical Device group, click Spare Management.